WynterJones/wynter-code/_AUDIT/COMPOST.md

 ### Prompt Templates
 Insert saved prompts with variables - create snippets with variables, organize by category, quick insert with keyboard shortcut, import/export template packs.
 > **Why rejected:** User decided not to implement.

+### Chat Box / Chat Helper
+Standalone chat interface for general questions and assistance.
+> **Why rejected:** Unnecessary - Claude Code can already help with anything directly in the main interface.

+### Code Screenshot Tool
+Generate beautiful code screenshots (like Carbon/Ray.so) directly in the app.
+> **Why rejected:** Browser tools like Carbon and Ray.so already do this well.
+Not worth custom implementation.

+### Cron Expression Builder
+Visual cron job editor with plain English explanations.
+> **Why rejected:** Rarely needed.
+Online tools like crontab.guru handle this perfectly.

+### SSH Connection Manager
+Save SSH connections, quick connect, file transfer, keep-alive.
+> **Why rejected:** Terminal handles SSH fine.
+Dedicated tools like Termius exist for power users.

+### Dependency Update Dashboard
+See outdated packages across all projects with changelog previews.
+> **Why rejected:** `npm outdated` and Renovate/Dependabot handle this better.
+Not core to the app.

+### Git Worktree Manager
+Visual interface for git worktrees to work on multiple branches simultaneously.
+> **Why rejected:** Niche power user feature.
+CLI is straightforward enough for the rare times it's needed.